bballdave025/portfolio-resume/README.md

 set up for download.
 Make sure you use the zoom functions.

 <b>Edit:</b> [Apparently](https://stackoverflow.com/questions/31558605/zoomable-image-in-markdown#comment80743279_31561231) ([archived](https://web.archive.org/web/20240108223632/https://stackoverflow.com/questions/31558605/zoomable-image-in-markdown)),
-zooming in on GitHub images is a bit complicated.
-I have a new `@todo` - come back and figure out how to give you zoomable images without you needing to download them.
+zooming in on GitHub images is a bit complicated. <strike>I have a new `@todo` - come back and figure out how to give you zoomable images without you needing to download them.</strike> I think you can click on these next images and see full-size and/or zoomable images.

 <!--
 [![](https://raw.githubusercontent.com/bballdave025/manuscript-waste-reuse-finder/main/rmfb_01a.png)](https://raw.githubusercontent.com/bballdave025/manuscript-waste-reuse-finder/main/rmfb_01a.png)